 When understanding how to treat a substance abuse disorder or addiction, many people are relatively uninformed and blindly enter treatment without knowing what exactly will happen, and why it is so necessary.

-Medical detoxification, as the first step in drug addiction treatment, is one of the most important steps when treating an addiction.
+Medical detoxification, as the first step in drug and alcohol rehab, is one of the most important steps when treating an addiction.

 Detox can rid the patient’s body of the drug, removing built-up toxins and substance residue from past addiction.

 By ensuring that a patient’s withdrawal symptoms are comfortably taken care of, medical experts can safely and effectively remove the traces of the addicted substance from a patient’s body.

 It is important to remember that detox is more than simply “quitting.”

 Although drug addiction is a chronic disease, those that actively use and abuse drugs do not take into account the severe consequences associated with chronic (long-term) use of such addictive substances.